-This comparison makes clear that this commandment is implemented in two respects – the “doing what is right and agreeing to a compromise” is included in the command to “be honest in one’s business dealings,” and the “acting beyond the line of justice” is included in the expression “the spirit of his fellow creatures finds pleasure in him.”
+This comparison makes clear that this commandment is implemented in two respects – the “doing what is right and acting equitably” is included in the command to “be honest in one’s business dealings,” and the “acting beyond the line of justice” is included in the expression “the spirit of his fellow creatures finds pleasure in him.”

 I would like to emphasize the new element in Nahmanides’ interpretation of the Mekhilta by presenting a different understanding of R. Eleazar’s statement, which to me is the plain sense of it: When one does business in a way that wins the approval of others, that is the proof that he is doing business honestly.
 But if that is correct, then Nahmanides’ interpretation is adding a new distinction, one that does not appear in the Mekhilta.
 He has thereby created two applications for the commandment to do “that which is right and good.”